 Renting accommodation in Bulgaria

 Renting here can be quite affordable compared to other European countries, but expats need to familiarise themselves with the renting process and local regulations to ensure a smooth transition to their new home.
 Expats typically make use of real estate agents to find accommodation in Bulgaria.
-It is recommended that expats narrow their preferred neighbourhoods down based on budget.
+It is recommended that expats narrow down their preferred neighbourhoods based on their budget.
 Once they have chosen their ideal neighbourhood or area, they can schedule an appointment with an agent to view the available properties.

 Guarantors